cecilia-sartori/gs-exam/docs/5_conclusion.md

 CRS is not hard to understand, but it took me some time to realize that each type of map wants its own format and that even if other formats are supported, better not to use them.
 Folium, for instance, allows users to specificy a different CRS, but gave me trouble when trying to plot the direction route with Mexico City UTM.
 Finding latitude and longitude in EPSG:4326 inside the reprojected graph node, has been a turning point.

-Despite the effort for preparing data to spatial regression by acquiring socioeconomic variables, I chose not to proceed mainly for two reason: first, to write the project in a single programming language (I would have use R for this) and second to not overdo.
+Despite the effort for preparing data to spatial regression by acquiring socioeconomic variables, I chose not to proceed mainly for keeping the project in a single programming language (I would have use R for this).

-Overall, the most time-consuming and demanding part of the project was the *extract, transform, and load* process required for any data set, starting from researching in the mexican data hubs to understanding the structure of the Mexican census.
+Overall, the most time-consuming and demanding part of the project was the *extract, transform, and load* process required for any data set, starting from researching in the Mexican data hubs to understanding the structure of the census data.